Controlled KK-theory, and a Milnor exact sequence: Introduction

 Sections \ref{kl sec} and \ref{zero sec} establish Theorem \ref{main2} (and therefore Theorem \ref{main}).
 Section \ref{kl sec} identifies the quotient $\KKP(A,B)/\overline{\{0\}}$ with ${\displaystyle \lim_{\leftarrow} KK_\epsilon(X,B)}$ (and therefore identifies $KL(A,B)$ with this inverse limit).
 Section \ref{zero sec} identifies the closure of zero in $\KKP(A,B)$ with the appropriate $\lim^1$ group, completing the proof of the main results.

 Finally, Appendix \ref{alt pic} gives some alternative pictures of our controlled $KK$-groups that will be useful for our subsequent work.
+In particular, we give a slightly simplified picture in the case that $A$ is unital.

-\subsubsection{Acknowledgements}
+\subsection{Acknowledgements}

 This paper was written parallel to work of Sarah Browne and Nate Brown on a controlled version of $E$-theory; we are grateful to Browne and Brown for several useful discussions around these subjects.
-Many of the results of Section \ref{loc sec} were obtained independently (and earlier) by Jianchao Wu.
+Many of the results of Section \ref{loc sec} were obtained independently (and earlier) by Jianchao Wu, in many cases with different proofs.
 We are grateful to Wu for discussing this with us, and allowing us to include those results here.
 We were inspired to learn about $KL$-theory, and connect our controlled $KK$-groups to it, by comments of Marius Dadarlat and Jamie Gabe, and thank them for their suggestions.
+We also thank Claude Schochet for some useful suggestions and references.
+Finally, we thank the anonymous referees for many useful suggestions.

-The authors gratefully acknowledge the support of the US NSF (DMS 1564281, DMS 1700021, DMS 1901522, DMS 2000082) throughout the writing of this paperr.
+The authors gratefully acknowledge the support of the US NSF (DMS 1564281, DMS 1700021, DMS 1901522, DMS 2000082, DMS 2247313, DMS 2247968) and the Simons Foundation throughout the writing and revising of this paper.